 The results of both analysis were based on the compilation of 10-K and 10-Q disclosures for the top 100 public companies in terms of total lease obligations.
 Of those companies, Microsoft, elected to adopt both the leasing standard and the revenue recognition standard earlier than required and at the same time.
 While this was optional, very few companies have done so considering the enormity of the effort.

 With the new standards also comes new ways of evaluating and implementing accounting processes.
 Surprisingly, only 18 percent of the 100 largest lessees are utilizing new policies and controls to assist the new accounting, while another 18 percent are considering software applications.
 Utilizing lease accounting and lease management software can help measure the impact on balance sheets and ensure accurate reporting and projections.
-Private companies can learn from public company’s implementation experience and hopefully ease some of the pain.
-Specifically as it relates to software selection, most solutions will have worked out the kinks in the first round of implementation with the public companies, allowing for a smoother transition.
+Private companies can benefit from lessons learned from public company’s implementation experience, which is a major benefit.